 Are Children's Socio-Emotional Skills Shaped by Parental Health Shocks?

 Child skills are shaped by parental investments.
-When parents experience a health shock, their investments and therefore their children's skills may be affected.
+Health shocks to parents can affect these investments and their children’s skills.
 This paper estimates causal effects of severe parental health shocks on child socio-emotional skills.
-Drawing on a large-scale survey linked to hospital records, we find that socio-emotional skills of 11-16 year-olds are robust to parental health shocks, with the exception of significant but very small reductions in Conscientiousness.
-We study short-run effects with a child-fixed effects model, and dynamics around the shocks with event studies.
-A sibling comparison suggests some long-run build-up of effects of early shocks.
+Drawing on a large-scale survey linked to hospital records, we find that socio-emotional skills of 11-16 year-olds are robust to these shocks, except for small reductions in Conscientiousness.
+We estimate short-run effects with child-fixed effects and dynamics around shocks with event studies.
+In the long-run, we find some evidence of build-up of effects that may be rationalized with shocks having a delayed impact on children’s skills.

 Keywords: Big Five personality traits, development of personality traits, parental health shocks, socio-emotional skills, non-cognitive skills, skill formation